 Change logs of Dataclay software releases, known issues, and promotions

-Questions, answers, and discussions about preparing After Effects projects for processing by Templater.
+Questions, answers, and discussions about data sources compatible with Templater.

 Questions, answers, and discussions about batch rendering and replicating re-versioned After Effects compositions.